 Surely you’ve heard the phrase, “if you want to be the best, you have to beat the best.”
 That is absolutely true when it comes to your SEO, PPC and content marketing strategies.
 If you want to achieve truly great rankings on search engine results pages (SERPs), you need to know where your competitors stand in the SEO realm and the efforts they are currently putting into their SEO and digital marketing efforts.

 Fortunately, there are a wealth of tools that can do the nitty-gritty research work of competitor analysis for you, simply by entering competitor URLs or keywords you want to rank for.
 The tools below are the top platforms for digital competitor analysis.
 These tools will help you learn everything you need to know about your competitors.

-The 15 Best Competitor Analysis Tools
+The 15 Best Competitor Analysis Tools To Demo In 2021

 While Ahrefs is most widely known for its expertise on the SEO blog element of the platform, it has a proprietary Keywords Explorer tool that is one of the best out there.
 The Keywords Explorer tool approaches keyword research by doing a “top pages” analysis, identifying dozens or hundreds of keywords that are relevant to a blog or article’s topic rather than just certain keywords.

 Ahrefs’ Keyword Explorer tool also flexes some strong SEO muscle with a huge toolbox of specific competitor research tools.
 In this mega-toolbox you’ll find keyword information and data on CPC, traffic gained, average SERP position (currently and historically), keyword suggestion, and search result volume.

 To learn more about Ahrefs and pricing, visit their website.